-It’s especially disappointing because the keyboard offers lots of features and sounds for music making, and due to the 32-note polyphony there will be lots of limitations.
+It’s especially disappointing because the keyboard offers lots of features and sounds for music-making, and due to the 32-note polyphony there will be lots of limitations.

 For example, when you’re playing complex classical pieces or layering two sounds (Dual Mode), you may quickly start to run out memory, and the earliest played notes will start dropping out.

-And even though, 32-note polyphony would be enough for a beginner who is not going to play advanced classic pieces anyway, for more experienced players it’s preferable to have at least 64 notes of polyphony, and ideally 128 notes.
+And even though, 32-note polyphony would be enough for a beginner who is not going to play advanced classical pieces anyway, for more experienced players it’s preferable to have at least 64 notes of polyphony, and ideally 128 notes.